 In any cooperative endeavour involving multiple ministries, regional health authorities, and local boards of education, issues will inevitably arise.
-In addressing any issues, the principle of expeditiously resolving them at the lowest (i.e.

-most local) level possible will be respected.
+In addressing any issues that arise between Auditory Outreach and the School District or Audiology team, the principle of expeditiously resolving them at the lowest (i.e. most local) level possible will be respected.
 The process for resolving issues between ministries/agencies will, in order, involve: